-As a guide the following are not permitted:
+As a guide, the following are not permitted:

 - Offensive language/designs on clothing

-- Shirts/tops that expose the midriff
+- Shirts/tops that exoise the midriff

 - Low cut shirts/tops

-- Inappropriate mini skirts or shorts
+- Inappropriate miniskirts or shorts

-- For health and safety reasons, enclosed footwear must be worn for practical subjects.

-Thongs and similar footwear are not permitted at any time.
+For health, safety and practical reasons, enclosed footwear must be worn.
+Thongs and similar footwear are not permitted.